TargetProcess/taucharts-docs/basic/guide.md

 #Guide
-Guide is responsible how look axis, color, size element and other aesthetic parameters.
+Guide is responsible for axes look and feel, color, size and other aesthetic parameters.

 Guide can accept following params:

+TODO: examples with real charts

 ##Axis
 x or y describe axis view